-Ross is the number two “off-price retailer” in the U.S. behind T.J.Maxx+Marshalls and ahead of Burlington Coat Factory.
-Ross’ reputation isn’t stellar, and the stores aren’t always clean and tidy.
+Ross is the number two “off-price retailer” in the U.S. behind T.J.Maxx/Marshalls and ahead of Burlington Coat Factory.
+Ross’s reputation isn’t stellar and the stores aren’t always tidy.
 But how do the savings stack up?

-2. The best deals are often those without a comparable value price.
+2. The best deals usually don’t have a comparable value price.

-Given that most Ross prices are about half the comparable value price, many of the best deals in the store are those that don’t automatically calculate that comparable value like this Nike shirt, listed at 70% off retail.
+Given that most Ross prices are about half the comparable value price, many of the best deals in the store don’t actually list a “comparable value” like this Nike shirt, listed at 70% off retail.

-3. Comparable values frequently underreport actual retail price.
+3. Comparable values frequently underreport actual retail prices.

 The good news?
 When Ross is wrong, they’re usually undervaluing the comparable value price, especially on apparel.
-The only instances I found of Ross overvaluing items’ comparable prices were on household goods.
+Household goods are the only exception I found.
 So, it’s pretty safe to assume you’re saving at least the difference between the Ross price and the comparable value price.

 4. Markdowns happen every Monday.

-5. To save, shop Monday afternoons and ask your associate what’s just been marked down.
+5. Shop Monday afternoons and ask your associate what’s been marked down.

 The only way to know where markdowns are happening is to ask (read: it might not be Monday for every department at your store).
-Or if you’re an introvert, shop while the markdown team is working, and you can observe behavior and browse behind the people with the pricing guns all morning.
+Or if you’re an introvert, shop while the markdown team is working and observe behavior.
+You can probably creep browse behind the people with the pricing guns all morning.

 6. I shop about once a month, every time they mark down kids’ apparel or women’s shoes.

-7. 80% of Ross’ inventory is closeout merchandise: factory overrun or late shipments.
+7. 80% of Ross’s inventory is closeout merchandise: factory overrun or late shipments.

 8. All irregular (defective) items are marked.

-Ross does carry some defective merchandise, but it is clearly marked and drastically discounted.
+Ross carries some defective merchandise, but it’s clearly marked and drastically discounted.

 9. Ross marks up inventory 100%.

 If you see a suitcase priced $49.99 at Ross, you’d better believe they paid $25 for it.
 And if you’re thinking that leaves room to haggle, you’re wrong.
 The Ross point-of-sale system is not compliant with manager overrides.
-I once tried to purchase an item with a wrinkled barcode sticker, and after five minutes of trying, the Ross manager told me they would be unable to sell me the $29.99 item.
+I once tried to purchase an item with a wrinkled barcode sticker and after five minutes of trying, the Ross manager told me they would be unable to sell me the $29.99 item.
 So, managers have very little say.